 One of the most incredible panels at SXSW was “HI + AI: The Future of Intelligence,” a discussion among Adam Cheyer, Bryan Johnson and Reshma Shetty on the powerful combination of human and artificial intelligence.
 Biology is the most intelligent natural system.
 Through AI, we’ve started to tap into the potential of coding and programing life itself.
 At the same time, scientists are on a journey to understand our own personal central computing system: the brain.

 We can already give people superhuman hearing through cochlear implants and out-of-body movement through EEG, so what will happen when we pinpoint the source of intelligence and have the ability to harness it?
 Even with the current state of AR and VR, we are becoming masters of our environment with the ability to create alternate and virtual realities.
-Plus, we already know the potential of HI + AI working hand-in-hand: just look at your daily Google searches to see this interaction at play.
+Plus, we already know the potential of HI + AI working hand-in-hand: just look at your daily search engine searches to see this interaction at play.

 Discoveries about our brain alongside technological advances will allow us to merge HI + AI further and explore realities and perceptions that are not currently humanly possible.
 Get ready for some (literally) mind-blowing advances in the coming decades.

 In my five days at SXSW, there was never a dull moment.
 For anyone even slightly susceptible to FOMO, this was a blessing and a curse.
 At every turn, there was an opportunity to interact with a new piece of tech or someone who was down to rave about their new startup.
 But, as always, it’s good to be home.